Hiswe/gulp-svg-symbols/README.md

 in your templates, svg original datas are accessible in `icon.svg`.
 Of course default templates need `defaultData`.

 #### transformSvg

-An array of transform functions

-If a string is passed, the plugin will try to find it in the [clean-svg](./lib/clean-svg.js) file.
-Actually there is only one configured: `'removeEmptyGroup'`

 Your transform function have on paramater the [cheerio](https://www.npmjs.org/package/cheerio) object of the whole svg.
 You have to return this object after modification.

-#### removeTags

-default: `default`

-Strip tags from your svg

-`false` to disable

-`array` if you want to customize which ones

-the plugin come with some presets that can be found in the [preset](./lib/presets.js)

-#### removeAttributes

-default: `false`

-Strip attributes from every tags of your svg

-`false` to disable

-`array` if you want to customize which ones

-the plugin come with some presets that can be found in the [preset](./lib/presets.js)

-also It comes with some shortcuts:

-'fill*' will remove everything related to fill

 ### Other observations